RivaD2/box-challenge/README.md

 - It is time to introduce GIFs!
 When a box selected, it should show a Gif instead of a random color.
 - There should be a total of 12 boxes, 6 GIFs, and each GIF appears twice

+**7th Phase:**

+- Set the players score to localStorage only when the game has ended
+- Find a way to track to the player's bestScore